haiwen/seafile-admin-docs/manual/deploy/using_mysql.md

-# Deployment of Seafile Server Community Edition with MySQL/MariaDB
+# Installation of Seafile Server Community Edition with MySQL/MariaDB

-This manual explains how to deploy and run Seafile server on a Linux server from a pre-built package using MySQL/MariaDB as database.
+This manual explains how to deploy and run Seafile Server Community Edition (Seafile CE) on a Linux server from a pre-built package using MySQL/MariaDB as database.
 The deployment has been tested for Debian/Ubuntu and CentOS, but Seafile should also work on other Linux distributions.

 **Tip:** If you have little experience with Seafile Server, we recommend that you use an [installation script](https://github.com/haiwen/seafile-server-installer) for deploying Seafile.

 ## Requirements

-Seafile Server Community Edition (Seafile CE) for x86 architecture requires a minimum of 2 cores and 2GB RAM.
+Seafile CE for x86 architecture requires a minimum of 2 cores and 2GB RAM.

 There is a community-supported package for the installation on Raspberry Pi.

 ## Setup

-Seafile prior to and including Seafile 7.0 use Python 2.
-More recent versions rely on Python 3.

 ### Installing and preparing the SQL database